-Why HGE in 2026?
+Why HGE still makes sense in 2026

-• Active documentation: The comprehensive API reference covers every function and constant
+- Active documentation.
+The comprehensive API reference covers every function and constant.

 Prerequisites